 A diverter will normally consist of the main body which will contain a leaf trap, a section of pipe either rigid or flexible to link your down pipe to your water butt, and a threaded coupling which is used to attach the pipe.

 Water butts come in a variety of shapes and sizes so it’s always a good idea to decide where you want to put it prior to purchasing it.
 Your water butt will need to be placed on a firm level site; if the site that you have chosen is either grass or soil it would be a god idea to put a concrete slab down first.
 In the event of the ground becoming saturated, this will ensure that the water butt remains stable.
 Some water butts are designed with tap at the bottom and so must be raised off the ground with a stand.
 These maximise the storage but in windy conditions they can become unstable and easily blow away.
 Other water butts sit the tap above the floor of the water butt which ensure there is always weight in the base for stability and that no stand is required.

 Connecting a diverter to your downpipe is something that you can quickly do yourself and will not require professional assistance.
-All of Freeflush’s diverters come with instructions detailing how to do this.
+Most of the diverters Freeflush supply come with instructions detailing how to do this.

 Most diverters require a section to be cut in the downpipe to allow the diverter to be fitted; it is important that this is measured correctly and carried out in accordance with template supplied.
 A hole can then be cut into the water butt and the connecting pipe can be fitted between the two.

 A new generation of diverters have appeared in the form of the speedfit diverters.
 This kit provides all the parts and holesaw to cut directly into the downpipe.
 Watch the video here:

 The diverter on your drainpipe should be fitted below the top of your water butt; that way when the water butt is full the diverter will act as an overflow and the excess water will flow back through the down pipe rather than over the top of your water butt.